-A mapplet is a reusable data object representing a set of transformations and its logics to transform data among the tablets.
+A mapplet is a reusable data object representing a set of transformations and its logic to transform data among the tablets.

-Let's assume there are n number of tables.
-Our requirement is to select the dimension keys associated to each table.
+For example: Let's assume there is n number of tables.
+Our requirement is to select the dimension keys associated with each table.
 We now create a mapplet with a series of Lookup transformation to find each dimension keys.
-Now, use these mapplet in each table mapping so that we can find total dimension keys in each table.
+Now, use this mapplet in each table mapping so that we can find total dimension keys in each table.

 The process is defined in 3 steps:

 Mapplets are created for 2 main purposes.
 They are:

 Both have one similarity that they work on data.
 But Mapping deals with those data on which a modification need to be made whereas Maplets deals with multiple mappings.
 Other major differences are as follows:

 |It is a collection of source data objects linked by set of transactions, targets on which the data has to move.||It is a collection of transactions or set of rules applied on data.|